Shulu-Chen/bluesky/README.md

 ```
 # Features of trajectory generator

+1. Run scenario/deconflication_trj.py to generate the flight plan.
-1. The UAV will depart randomly in any ORIG by Poisson dist.
+2. The UAV will depart randomly in any ORIG by Poisson dist.
-2. The generator will fulfill all necessary waypoints the UAV need.
+3. The generator will fulfill all necessary waypoints the UAV need.
-3. For confliction detection, currently we set the buffer radius as 100 meter and look ahead 1 second.
+4. For confliction detection, currently we set the buffer radius as 100 meter.
-4. The architecture of our current setting:
+5. The architecture of our current setting:
 ![image](https://github.com/Shulu-Chen/bluesky/blob/NYC/ARC.png)

 ------------------------------------------------------------------------------------------------------------------------------